entuland/wesh/README.md

 # Changing default colors assigned to nodes

-The file [default.nodecolors.conf](/default.nodecolors.conf) contains the `modname:nodename = color` associations for all the nodes that get loaded in a minetest_game world.
-This file will be copied over to `nodecolors.conf` at startup (if no such file exists); in `nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by `air`.
-Do not store your changes into `default.nodecolors.conf` cause it will be overwritten updating the mod (and it wouldn't get used anyway if a `nodecolors.conf` file is there at all).
+The file [/default/nodecolors.conf](/default/nodecolors.conf) contains the `modname:nodename = color` associations for all the nodes that get loaded in a minetest_game world.
+This file will be copied over to `/custom.nodecolors.conf` at startup (if no such file exists); in `/custom.nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by `air`.